projectblacklight/blacklight_range_limit/README.md

 * **chart_replaces_text**: Default true.
 If false, when the chart is loaded purely textual facets will still remain on-screen too.
 * **chart_segment_border_color** / **chart_segment_bg_color** :
   * Set colors for the edge and fill of the segment bars in the histogram.
+* chart_aspect_ratio: for chart.js, will fill available width then this determines size of chart. defaults to 2

 ## Javascript dependencies